 - Crime Victim's Award

-- Wrongful Death Award or Life Insurance payments of a person on whom you are dependent to the extent reasonably necessary for your support
+- Life Insurance payments payable to your client as a result of someone’s death to whom your client was dependent to the extent reasonably necessary for her support

-- Payment of up to $7,500 for personal injury to you or your dependent
+- Payment of up to $15,000 for personal injury to your client or an individual whom your client was a dependent

 Wages cannot be garnished unless take home pay after taxes is more than $371.25 per week (45 times the minimum wage).
 If take home pay is more than $371.25, the most that can be garnished is 15% of weekly gross pay.